 The Pre-Education A.S.
 Degree at Oklahoma City Community College is designed for students who plan to transfer to a teacher education degree program at a four-year college or university to earn a baccalaureate degree in the fields of Early Childhood Education, Elementary Education, or Special Education.
 This degree is NOT appropriate for those students planning to teach at the Secondary Level, since the requirements are quite different for the baccalaureate in Secondary Education with discipline specific requirements (e.g. Language Arts Education/English Education, History Education, Math Education, etc.).
 It is highly recommended that students seek academic guidance from a faculty advisor and/or a counselor in the Advising and Career Services Office, if they have questions.
 A faculty advisor will be assigned by student request in Advising, after which the request goes to the Arts and Humanities Division for the faculty assignment to be made.
 The Curriculum Listing and Suggested Course Sequences are provided so that students can transfer with both General Education requirements and most, if not all, of the other support courses in preparation for transfer to a four-year institution for Early Childhood Education, Elementary Education or Special Education.
 Students completing this degree will need to meet additional requirements at their chosen transfer institution to complete the B.S. in Education (see note below).
 Because each four-year institution or university varies slightly in its requirements, students should also consult the notes section listed below the curriculum pattern AND consult with a faculty advisor early for guidance through the Pre-Education program at OCCC.
-The notes refer to recommended courses for OU, UCO, USAO; however, if a student will be transferring to another four-year college or university, he or she should refer to the transfer institutions to be informed about admittance requirements into Teacher Education.
-Most institutions have deadlines for applying to Teacher Education.
-All cour
+The notes refer to recommended courses for OU, UCO, USAO; however, if a student will be transferring to another four-year college or university, he or she should refer to the transfer guide for their particular major and transfer institutions.
+Students should also consult with the appropriate advisor in the College of Education at their int